redhat-openstack/packstack/docs/packstack.rst

     Specify 'y' if you want to run OpenStack services in debug mode; otherwise, specify 'n'. ['y', 'n']

 **CONFIG_CONTROLLER_HOST**
-    IP address of the server on which to install OpenStack services specific to the controller role (for example, API servers or dashboard).
+    Server on which to install OpenStack services specific to the controller role (for example, API servers or dashboard).

 **CONFIG_COMPUTE_HOSTS**
-    List of IP addresses of the servers on which to install the Compute service.
+    List the servers on which to install the Compute service.

 **CONFIG_NETWORK_HOSTS**
-    List of IP addresses of the server on which to install the network service such as Compute networking (nova network) or OpenStack Networking (neutron).
+    List of servers on which to install the network service such as Compute networking (nova network) or OpenStack Networking (neutron).

 **CONFIG_VMWARE_BACKEND**
     Specify 'y' if you want to use VMware vCenter as hypervisor and storage; otherwise, specify 'n'. ['y', 'n']